germal/OpenCVB/README.md

 *Histogram Valleys are used to create clusters in depth data.
 The bottom left is the histogram showing the different clusters.
-The bottom right is the back-projection of the different clusters into the image using the same colors as the histogram.*
+The bottom right is the back-projection of the different clusters into the depth image using the same colors as the histogram.*

 ![](media/f3e144361b0ffeb85ff30f51af3eac3e.png)